Synerty/synerty-peek/docs/tutorials/peek_plugin_tutorial/LearnPluginDevelopment_AddObservables.rst

 #.
 Update the data from the Admin service UI

 #.
-The data on the mobile all will immediately change.
+The data on the field app will immediately change.